AlesssandroTinti/PsyBot/README.md

 a patient obtained these scores: MEQ: 50, PSQI: 13, PANAS PA: 22, PANAS NA: 38, BIS/BAS: BIS: 28, BAS Drive: 14, BAS  Fun Seeking: 12, BAS Reward Resp.: 13, STAI-Y: 72.
 Which kind of disorder could it be?

 CLINICAL:
-Which kind of disorders can we hypothesize for this patient: MEQ: 50, PSQI: 13, PANAS PA: 22, PANAS NA: 38, BIS/BAS: BIS: 28, BAS Drive: 14, BAS  Fun Seeking: 12, BAS Reward Resp.: 13, STAI-Y: 72?
+List the 3 suggested disorders for this patient: MEQ: 50, PSQI: 13, PANAS PA: 22, PANAS NA: 38, BIS/BAS: BIS: 28, BAS Drive: 14, BAS Fun Seeking: 12, BAS Reward Resp.: 13, STAI-Y: 72

 INTERPRETATION:
 A patient has a significantly low body weight, with extreme fear of gain weight.
 How can we interpret these symptoms?